exakat/php-dictionary/dictionary/object-nullsafe-operator.ini.rst

 Depending on the context, those properties and methods must be public or protected.

-Object Nullsafe Operator is directly related to the Object operator : the difference is that the former keeps on executing when the support object is null, while the second stops with a fatal error.
+Object Nullsafe Operator is directly related to the Object operator: the difference is that the former keeps on executing when the support object is null, while the second stops with a fatal error.

 .. code-block:: php